SowvikSuvo/phero-Assignment-5/README.md

 Answer: To create and insert a new element into the DOM, you typically use a combination of three key JavaScript methods: createElement(), createTextNode(), and appendChild().

-Create the Element:
+Create the Element :
    First, use document.createElement() to create the new HTML element.
 You pass the tag  name of the element you want to create as a string.
       EXAMPLE:- let newDiv = document.createElement('div');

-appendChild Content:
+appendChild Content :
       Then, use appendChild() to add the text node to the newly created element.
       EXAMPLE:- newDiv.appendChild(newContent);

-Add Attributes and Styles:
+Add Attributes and Styles :
       You can set attributes and styles on the new element using standard property assignments or methods like setAttribute().

-Insert the Element into the DOM:
+Insert the Element into the DOM :
    Finally, use appendChild() to insert the new element as a child of an existing element in the DOM.
 You first need to select the parent element.
       EXAMPLE:- let currentDiv = document.getElementById('parentDiv');